PhilippJungemann/Python-Project--Habitz-/README.md

 Once the choice is made to "mark a habit as completed", the user is prompted to select the appropriate name from a list of the current habit.
 After that, a function is executed that marks the habit as completed for the corresponding time period and increases the counter for the corresponding streak by 1.

-If "analyse my habits" is selected, it is possible to display
+If "analyse my habits" is selected, it is possible to display:
 1. All active habits,
 2. A list of habits with the corresponding streak,
 3. The longest streak of all times,
 4. The habit with the most missed completions,
 5. The longest streak for a particular habit,
-6. A list of all habits with the same periodicity,
+6. A list of all habits with the same periodicity

+In addition to that the following options can be chosen:
 7. Get back to main menu and
 8. Exit Habitz.

 If the user selects "Delete a habit", the program will first ask for further confirmation of the operation, as the deletion of the property with all the associated data in the database will be final.

-Via "Exit Habitz" the while-loop of the program is stopped and the cli is closed.
+Via "Exit Habitz" the While-Loop of the program is stopped and the cli is closed.

 ## 3. Communication from Habitz to user: